 Check the broker is licensed

-Before meeting with a broker, make sure they have a license to give you credit (loan) advice.
+Before meeting with a broker, make sure they have a licence to give you credit (loan) advice.

-Search the following three lists on ASIC Connect's Professional Registers:
+Search the following lists on ASIC Connect's Professional Registers:

 - Credit Representative